 A free live jazz band plays on Place du Château most Friday evenings from around 21h in July, August and September – seating is provided.
 It is recommended that you book in advance if you want to eat in one of the restaurants on the main square on jazz nights as it gets very busy.
 Ideal for families – children can play in a secure environment whilst parents can relax with a glass of rose whilst enjoying the music.

-€3 – Thurs at 10h during French school holidays (except summer) and at 18h in July & August (theatre tour) – French only.
+Around €3 – usually at 18h in July & August (theatre tour) – French only.
 Starting from the Tourist Office, discovered 12 paintings reproduced throughout the village, located at the exact spot where Renoir, Soutine, Derain, etc. positioned themselves when creating their masterpieces.

 The Tourist Office

 Place du Docteur Maurel at the side of the Castle and close to the free shuttle bus (No 44) stop – for all Haut de Cagnes information.
 Open from June over the summer months – see the Tourist Office in the town below the rest of the year.

 The Old Town of Nice has a wonderful antique market every Monday on the Cours Saleya.
 There are plenty of cultural things to see: Contemporary Art Museum, Fine Arts Museum, Chagall Museum, Matisse Museum, numerous churches and cathedrals.